Vestibular Disorders We Treat

 Balance problems can be caused by a variety of reasons such as inner ear disorders, neurological disorders and simply getting older.
 Vestibular rehabilitation aims to help identify what might be causing the balance problems in the ﬁrst place and ﬁnd ways to improve balance reactions through different balance retraining exercises.

 Benign Positional Paroxysmal Vertigo (BPPV)

-Dizziness can happen to anyone, but is most common amongst the older generation and includes symptoms such as vertigo, imbalance and falls.
+Dizziness can happen to anyone, but is most common among the older generation and includes symptoms such as vertigo, imbalance and falls.
 Vestibular rehabilitation aims to reduce symptoms of vertigo, strengthen weakened muscles, stimulate balance reactions and advise on falls prevention.

 Meniere’s Disease is an episodic condition affecting the inner ear causing vertigo/dizziness, balance problems, tinnitus, hearing loss and inner ear fullness.
 Vestibular rehabilitation aims to help symptoms of dizziness and improve balance reactions.
 We will also advise on self-management of the condition using various coping strategies.

 Vestibular Migraine is recognised as a separate condition to migraine although the physiological process is the same.
 Vertigo symptoms include dizziness and imbalance and may come with the usual migraine symptoms.
 Vestibular rehabilitation aims to promote self-management of the condition through lifestyle changes and vestibular exercises.

 Vestibular Neuritis is an inﬂammation of the vestibular nerve and is triggered by a virus which causes symptoms of vertigo, imbalance, nausea and vomiting and visual disturbance.
 Vestibular rehabilitation aims to help with the management of symptoms, promote improved balance, encourage coping strategies and promote gaze stability exercises.